The History of Merton Abbey Mills

 Once established in the Wandle Valley, the printing industry attracted skilled workers from all over the UK, several important advances in the technique of printing textiles were developed here.
 The huge steampowered mills of the Midlands dominated the industry in terms of mass production, the Wandle Valley textile industry led the way in quality and innovation.
 For centuries afterwards it was a centre for the manufacture and printing of textiles, and until 1970 was the silk-printing works of the famous Regent Street store Liberty’s.
 The ‘Showhouse’ adjacent to Merantum way being so named as it was constructed for the showing of the fabrics created at the mills, Left derelict for nearly twenty years it was restored in 1989 as a visitor centre, arts and crafts market and venue for cultural entertainment, since when it has become one of South London’s major regeneration successes with up to half a million visitors a year.

 Two hundred years ago there were nearly 100 watermills on the River Wandle.
 Only four still survive: Grove Mill Carshalton, The Snuff Mill and Ravensbury Mill at Morden.
-The wheel here at Merton Abbey Mills is the only one in full working order and the only one in the country directly driven by water power.
+The wheel here at Merton Abbey Mills is the only one in full working order.
 The Wheel is of the undershot type, with the current flowing beneath.
 It dates from 1885, though there were previous mills on the same site for hundreds of years before then.
 Liberty’s used it for rinsing the gum off the printed silk, and inside you can still see the spools it powered.

 Nowadays the Wheelhouse is a pottery workshop and gallery, and the wheel is used to turn the potter’s wheel.
-It works every weekend where visitors are free to wander into the old Wheelhouse building and see it working for themesleves.
+The Waterwheel now turns five days a week from Wednesday – Sunday and visitors are free to wander into the old Wheelhouse building and see it working for themesleves.
 It also generates electricity and powers other machinery including a lathe and its own self-lubricating device.
 The Wheelhouse is maintained by the volunteers of Wandle Heritage Ltd, a charitable company supported by The London Borough of Merton.